Robb and Regina Hirsch consider themselves fortunate, current residents and caretakers of the land at Red Tail Ranch, rather than “owners”.

 Though still overseeing Mountain Sage, Robb and Regina currently spend much of their time on other pursuits.
 Regina’s focus shifted into water conservation, ultimately inspiring her to start Watershed Progressive, a constantly evolving business committed to better use and reuse of the precious resource.
 Projects include large- and small-scale graywater systems, rainwater catchment, landscape design and habitat restoration on the individual or community scale, throughout California.

 Robb has followed a path into nature photography in an effort use the medium as a mechanism to help people connect to and learn about the natural world.
 In 2020, his book The Nature Of Yosemite- A Visual Journey, was published by the Yosemite Conservancy- a coffee table photography book with text teaching about the natural history of the park.
 He currently leads photo workshops in Yosemite and surrounding Sierra Nevada and is collaborating on his second book on Yosemite Wildlife.

 A light breakfast is included in your stay.
-Gluten free granola, yogurt, milk, fruit, and coffee/tea.
+Gluten free granola, yogurt, coffee/tea, and half ‘n half.
 Given advance notice, we will make every effort to accommodate special dietary needs.